Culture of Japan: Shinto

 Shinto is an ethnic religion focusing on ceremonies and rituals.
 In Shinto, followers believe that kami – Shinto deities or spirits – are present throughout nature, including rocks, trees, and mountains.
 Humans can also be considered to possess a kami.
 One of the goals of Shinto is to maintain or strengthen the connection between humans, nature, and kami.
 The religion developed in Japan prior to the 6th century CE, after which point followers built shrines to worship kami.

 Buddhism

-Buddhism developed in India around the 6th and 4th centuries BCE and eventually spread through China and Korea.
+Buddhism developed in India around the 6th and 4th centuries BCE and eventually spread through the Sinosphere and South East Asia.
 It arrived in Japan during the 6th century CE, where it was initially unpopular.
-Most Japanese people were unable to understand the difficult philosophical messages present in Buddhism; however, an appreciation for the religion's art is believed to have led to Buddhism later growing in popularity.
+Most Japanese people were unable to understand the difficult philosophical messages present in Buddhism; however, an appreciation for the religion's art and its close relation to China led to Buddhism growing in popularity by the 8th century.